"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 As soon as the engine turned over, it sputtered and died.

-Again she turned the key and tapped the pedal, and that time, it turned over, coughed and stayed running.
+The third time, it turned over, coughed and stayed running.
 She let the engine warm up before backing out of her space.
 The sun shone through a break in the clouds, reflecting so brightly off the snow that Lilka was forced to put on sunglasses.
 That definitely improved her mood.
 Her hands were clean, the sun was out, and as she swung into the street, she was thinking how glamorous she always felt wearing shades.

 Outside police headquarters, Jay consulted his map and decided the embassy was walking distance.
 He followed hectic Puławska Street under trees that poked knobby branches into the steely sky.
 It was neither raining nor drizzling, yet the sidewalk was wet as if water had seeped from the ground and formed inky puddles.